Yousef-Alhattab/SENSE-Edge/air_quality/README.md

 Air Quality Classification — Time-Series to Image Encodings

 This module of SENSE-Edge converts air-quality time-series data into visual representations using six image-encoding techniques inspired by the Time-VLM framework (ICML 2025).
-These encoded images are then used to train Vision-Language Models (VLMs) for PM2.5 air-quality classification.
+These encoded images are used to train Vision-Language Models (VLMs) for PM2.5 air-quality classification.

 Dataset